translate/pootle/docs/server/settings.rst

   .. versionadded:: 2.8

-  The directory Pootle_fs uses to keep temporary data when handling the projects.
+  The directory that Pootle FS uses to store temporary data for handling the projects.

   .. warning:: This directory can potentially get very large, so you need to